gregorychernyavskiy/lab/README.md

     if node.is_named:
         token_text = node.text.decode('utf-8')

-        # Determine the label type based on the node type (this is from the PDF example)
+        # Determine the label type based on the node type (from the PDF example)
         if node.type == 'for_statement':
             label = 'loop'
         elif node.type == 'if_statement':